-- Leadership training was provided to 98 percent of the leaders by March 31, 2016. - A partial completion of the feasibility study to determine melt system modification strategies to reduce the coke-to-melt usage ratio.
+- Leadership training was provided to 71 percent of the leaders by March 31, 2018. - Feasibility study to determine melt system modification strategies to reduce the coke-to-melt usage ratio was partially completed.

 ECONOMIC PERFORMANCE

 Waupaca Foundry aims to be a positive economic impact on the communities in which we operate.
 We do this by providing and supporting educational opportunities to local citizens through direct funding of schools, internships, student employment opportunities, scholarships, and other means.